Roseanna DarcyCalled to the Bar 2016

 Roseanna regularly appears as sole counsel in the High Court and in the County Court.
-She has experience in making insolvency related applications, as well as applications under the Companies Act 2006 and the Civil Procedure Rules, both on an urgent and non-urgent basis.
+She has experience in appearing in insolvency, company and civil procedure applications, both on an urgent and non-urgent basis.

-She has also acted as junior counsel to many of the silks in Chambers.
+In addition, Roseanna often appears led in both the High Court and Court of Appeal.
 She successfully appeared in the Court of Appeal (led by the late Robin Dicker QC) in Etihad Airways PJSC v Prof. Dr. Lucas Flöther (on behalf of Air Berlin plc, in Administration) (a jurisdiction challenge concerning the applicability of the Brussels Recast Regulation to asymmetric jurisdiction clauses).
-She has also recently acted on behalf of the Official Receiver in Re Baglan Operations Ltd EWHC 647 (Ch) – a dispute concerning the power of a liquidator to only carry on the business of a company for as long as necessary for its beneficial winding up (led by Felicity Toube QC and Daniel Bayfield QC).
+She has also recently acted on behalf of the Official Receiver in Re Baglan Operations Ltd (a dispute concerning the power of a liquidator to only carry on the business of a company for as long as necessary for its beneficial winding up, led by Felicity Toube KC and Daniel Bayfield KC).

-Roseanna also has experience with schemes of arrangements and restructuring plans and acted as junior counsel in Jain International Trading BV (led by Tom Smith QC and Felicity Toube QC).
+Roseanna also has experience with schemes of arrangements and restructuring plans and acted as junior counsel in Jain International Trading BV (led by Tom Smith KC and Felicity Toube KC).

 Roseanna is also often instructed on work without any insolvency element, and she previously supported the Independent Third Party to address complaints from small business customers of RBS’s Global Restructuring Group.